Hoabinhian: History

-Pre-Hoabinian technology
+Pre-Hoabinhian technology

 Hà Văn Tấn outlined in his paper his definition of a lithic technology that occurred before the Hoabinian.
-He found primitive flakes in stratigraphy below Hoabinian pebble tools across several sites in Southeast Asia which led him to name the flake technology, Nguomian — named after a large assembly of flakes found at the Ngườm rock shelter in Thái Nguyên province, Vietnam.
+He found primitive flakes in stratigraphy below Hoabinian pebble tools across several sites in Southeast Asia which led him to name the flake technology, Nguomian – named after a large assembly of flakes found at the Ngườm rock shelter in Thái Nguyên province, Vietnam.
 Hoabininhian technology is also claimed to be a continuation of the Sonvian technology.

 Geographical distribution

 Since the term was first used to describe assemblages from sites in Vietnam, many sites throughout mainland and island Southeast Asia have been described as having Hoabinhian components.
 The apparent concentration of more than 120 Hoabinhian sites in Vietnam reflects intensive research activities in this area rather the location of a centre of the prehistoric Hoabinhian activity.

 The oldest Hoabinhian complex was discovered at Xiaodong, a large rockshelter in Yunnan, China, 40 km from the Burmese border.
 It is the only Hoabinhian site discovered in China.

 Archaeological sites in Terengganu, Sumatra, Thailand, Laos, Myanmar and Cambodia have been identified as Hoabinhian, although the quality and quantity of descriptions vary and the relative significance of the Hoabinhian component at these sites can be difficult to determine.

 Recent archaeological research indicates that variation in Hoabinhian artifacts across regions are largely influenced by local, region-specific proximity to resources and changes in environmental conditions.